Reversal – change your perspective and solve your problem

 As this last example shows, some reversals will require a very flexible way of thinking, to be useful.
 Not everyone will be able to move from a totally ridiculous statement to a useful solution.
 However, looking at the tiny amount of time it will ‘cost’ you to try out a reversal, you have very little to lose (and, potentially, lots to gain).

-What challenge are you currently struggling with that could be reversed?
+What challenges are you currently struggling with that could be reversed?

 Hungry for more?